wish1110/chatbot-azure/README.md

 # chatbot-azure

 Project Title
-This project show how to deploy a echo-chatbot app to azure cloud
+This project shows how to deploy an echo-chatbot app to Azure cloud

 Description
 An in-depth paragraph about your project and overview of use.

 Getting Started
 Dependencies
-Describe any prerequisites, libraries, OS version, etc., needed before installing program. ex.
+Prerequisites
+1. App ready.
+In this project, the app is called "echo-bot" from the github
+2. Azure account ready.
+3.
+ex.
 Windows 10
 Installing
 How/where to download your program